Free Jordan Algebras and Representations of $\widehat{\mathfrak{sl}}_2(J)$

 \begin{small}

-{\bf Abstract:} Let $J$ be a unital Jordan algebra and let $\widehat\fsl_2(J)$ be the universal central extension of the Tits-Kantor-Koecher Lie algebra $TKK(J)$.
+{\bf Abstract:} Let $J$ be a unital Jordan algebra, and let $\widehat\fsl_2(J)$ be the universal central extension of the Tits-Kantor-Koecher Lie algebra.

-In part A, we study the category of $(\widehat\fsl_2(J), \SL_2(\K))$-modules.
-We characterize the dominant $J$-spaces, which are analogous to the classical notion of dominant highest weights.
-We also show some finitness results.
+In Part A, we study the category of $(\widehat\fsl_2(J), \SL_2(\K))$-modules.
+We characterize the dominant $J$-spaces, which are analogous to the dominant highest weights appearing in classical settings.
+A family of universal envelopes $\mathcal{U}_n(J)$ associated to such modules is introduced and studied.
+We also prove some finiteness theorems.

-For an augmented Jordan algebra $J$, we define in Part C the notion of smooth $\widehat\fsl_2(J)$-modules.
-We investigate the corresponding category in the spirit of Cline-Parshall-Scott highest weight categories.
-We show that the standard modules are finite dimensional if $J$ is a finitely generated.
+In Part C, we define the notion of smooth $\widehat\fsl_2(J)$-modules for augmented Jordan algebras $J$, and investigate the category of smooth modules in the spirit of Cline-Parshall-Scott highest weight categories.
+We show that the standard modules of this category are finite dimensional when $J$ is finitely generated.

-The free unital Jordan algebra $J(D)$ over $D$ variables is an elusive object, but a formula about the dimension of its homogenous components has been given in \cite{KM}.
-The results of Part A suggest that the Lie algebra $\widehat\fsl_2(J(D+1))$ is $FP_\infty$.
-Similarly the results of part C suggest that the category of smooth $\widehat\fsl_2(J(D))$-modules is a generalized highest weight category.
-We show that both hypothesis implies this conjecture.
+The free unital Jordan algebra $J(D)$ over $D$ variables is an elusive object, but finiteness and $\hbox{Ext}$-vanishing properties suggest that the smooth $\widehat\fsl_2(J(D))$-modules with even eigenvalues might form a generalized highest weight category.
+However, we prove that such an assertion would contradict recently obtained information about the growth of free Jordan algebras.
+See \cite{KM} and \cite{DH} for more details.
+It then follows that the category of smooth $\widehat\fsl_2(J(D))$-modules with even eigenvalues is not a generalized highest weight category when $D\geq 2$.

-Surprisingly, the proofs of most results make use of some deep results of E. Zelmanov.
+Surprisingly, the proofs of most of these results make use of deep theorems of E. Zelmanov.